Representing Businesses In Contract Disputes

 - Negotiation with the other party to the contract; even if you never come to a full agreement about what the contract required, you may be able to reach a compromise that leaves both parties a little unhappy but with a lot more money in their pockets.

 - Mediation to see if a neutral third party can help you work things out.

 - Arbitration; even if you don’t agree with the other party about what the contract requires, you may be able to agree that you will both be better off if the dispute is submitted to an arbitrator.

-At Contreras Law Firm, we're more than happy to help you resolve your contract disputes, but one of the best pieces of advice you can get is to avoid the disputes in the first place.
+One of the best pieces of advice you can get is to avoid the disputes in the first place.
 How?
-Make sure that you have your contracts drawn up by San Diego business lawyers who really understand the field.
+Make sure that you have your contracts drawn up by experienced business lawyers who really understand the field.
 The more potential problems you anticipate in your contract and the clearer the terms of your contract, the less likely you are to end up in a dispute that disrupts your business and your life.

 However, if you find yourself in a contract dispute it is important to hire experienced business attorneys who can guide you through this process.
 Even if the parties attempt to resolve their dispute outside of court, it is important to have a team of attorneys who are fully prepared to present your case, whether to the other side, the mediator or an arbitrator.
 The more prepared your team of attorneys are, the more likely your contract dispute can be resolved in favorable terms.